Round River Resource ManagementEight-Month Ranching Apprenticeship in Rush, Colorado

 Animal nutrition and reproduction

-The apprentice/intern will work closely with Louis, Cathy, or John on a daily basis to refine skills and perform a variety of ranch and land improvement tasks including: daily livestock care (health monitoring, supplementation and pasture movements); building and maintaining ranch infrastructure and equipment (fences, water pipelines, buildings and vehicles); land and range monitoring, grazing planning and management; low-stress stockmanship, and financial analysis and decision making.
+The apprentice/intern will work closely with Louis, Chris, or Meredith on a daily basis to refine skills and perform a variety of ranch and land improvement tasks including: daily livestock care (health monitoring, supplementation and pasture movements); building and maintaining ranch infrastructure and equipment (fences, water pipelines, buildings and vehicles); land and range monitoring, grazing planning and management; low-stress stockmanship, and financial analysis and decision making.

 The apprenticeship is a physically, emotionally and intellectually challenging experience.
 Enthusiasm, a strong desire to learn and a sincere commitment to conservation, sustainable agriculture and food production are important.

 As an apprentice you will be expected to: